commercetools/commercetools-dotnet-core-sdk/README.md

 ## Technical Overview

 The SDK consists of the following projects:
 * `commercetools.Sdk.Client`: Contains abstract commands which are used to create instances of HTTP API commands.
-Some commands are implemented as abstract types??????? and you must specify a domain object when using them, whereas others are specific to a domain object.
+Some commands are implemented as generic types and you must specify a domain object when using them, whereas others are specific to a domain object.
 * `commercetools.Sdk.DependencyInjection`: Default entry point to start using the SDK.
 Contains one class, `DependencyInjectionSetup`, which initializes all services the SDK uses and injects them into the service collection.
 * `commercetools.Sdk.Domain`: Models commercetools domain objects.
 * `commercetools.Sdk.HttpApi`: Communicates directly with the HTTP API.